JasonSolace/Conways-Game-of-Life-War-Edition/README.md

 ![Example 4](https://user-images.githubusercontent.com/111163384/185547582-f9a7f172-b824-412a-913a-9703128fc79e.gif)

 It's a lot of fun to play around with it.
-Here's a short clip of the introduction of the program and as well as the layout of how it looks when using it.
+Here's a short clip of the introduction of the program as well as the UI that's implemented to show information.

 ![Intro Vid](https://user-images.githubusercontent.com/111163384/185553411-f76d7a0f-de97-483a-8daf-64212918bc54.gif)